akashkadam346/Fraudulent-Transactions-Prediction/README.md

 As We know Dataset is totally Biased, 8231 are fraud transactions(minority class) where as remaining are non fraud transactions(majority class).
 However We are trying to make content small so that we could balanced the dataset.
 Hence we are going to take 12000 data from each type(Payment, Transfer, Cash_out, Debit ,Cash_in) which is non fraud and will make one dataframe of fraud data i.e. 8231 and we will combine all the dataframe to perform further steps.

-We do not get any beneficial information from the nameOrig or nameDest, so we'll be dropping these columns.

 # Feature Engineering